BeComputer-Scientist/BeComputer-Scientist/README.md

 <br/>

 <details>
-<summary>🎨 off-screen (click to expand)</summary>
+<summary>🎬 plot twist: I have a life outside VS Code</summary>
 <br/>

-Also draw, mess with cinematography, and play guitar/flute pretty decently, plus a couple more instruments I'm still bad at.
+Draw sometimes, mess with cinematography, and play guitar and flute badly enough to be dangerous, plus a couple more instruments I'm still working my way through.

 </details>